 Minimum for Binance: https://www.binance.com/en/trade-rule

-Regarding the position size based on percentage, it's based on your total balance for that coin and also the conversion of the current open positions at current market price.
-The total of all of that, is where the percentage is taken from.
+Regarding the position size based on percentage, it's based on your total balance for that coin and also the conversion of the current open positions at the current market price.
+The total of all of that is where the percentage is taken from.